kamaln7/klein/README.md

 3. storage
    - Handles storing and reading shortened URLs.
    - Comes with four drivers:
-     - File—stores URL data as text files in a directory
+     - File—stores data as text files in a directory
-     - Bolt—stores URL data in a [bolt](https://github.com/boltdb/bolt) database
+     - Bolt—stores data in a [bolt](https://github.com/boltdb/bolt) database
-     - Redis—stores URL data in a [redis](https://redis.io/) database (ensure you configure save)
+     - Redis—stores data in a [redis](https://redis.io/) database (ensure you configure save)
-     - Spaces.stateful—stores URL data as a single file in [DigitalOcean Spaces](https://do.co/spaces)
+     - Spaces.stateful—stores data as a single file in [DigitalOcean Spaces](https://do.co/spaces)
      - Spaces.stateless—stores each URL as an object in [DigitalOcean Spaces](https://do.co/spaces)
-     - PostgreSQL—stores URL data in a [PostgreSQL](https://www.postgresql.org) database
+     - PostgreSQL—stores data in a [PostgreSQL](https://www.postgresql.org) database
+     - Memory—stores data in a temporary map in memory

 ## Usage